 - a person makes minimal visits to the emergency room or requires little urgent care

-- a person uses an emergency inhaler less than twice a week
+- a person uses an emergency inhaler less than twice per week

-- symptoms do not keep someone awake at night more than twice a month
+- symptoms do not disturb a person’s sleep more than twice per month

-People who do experience any of these issues should see their doctor.
-The doctor might suggest a change in medication, which may control asthma symptoms more effectively.
+People who experience any of these issues should contact a healthcare professional, who might suggest a change in medication.

-Asthma is a potentially severe condition that can cause several medical and lifestyle complications.
-Staying in touch with the doctor is important, especially if medications or lifestyle changes are insufficient to control the symptoms.
-Changes to a person’s medication regimen can improve their lifestyle and help reduce the risk of complications.
+It is important to stay in touch with a doctor, especially if medications or lifestyle changes are insufficient to manage asthma symptoms.
+Changes to a person’s medication regimen can improve their lifestyle and help reduce the risk of other health issues.